Stranger Than Kindness: The Nick Cave Exhibition

 "Lets us into the mind of an artist and impresses (...)" - Politiken

-"Stranger Than Kindness" tells the story of Cave's childhood in the 1960s Wangaratta, Australia, the chaotic years with his first bands, The Boys Next Door and The Birthday Party, and about his move to Berlin and later on London.
-Placed in the center is the constantly renewing collaboration in Nick Cave & The Bad Seeds, from the early days of the band during Cave's most intense period in Berlin to their latest release Ghosteen (2019), by many believed to be their best album ever.
-The exhibition reveals how Nick Cave's life, music, personal archives, and fiction are constantly woven together, enlighten and inspire each other.
+"Stranger Than Kindness" told the story of Cave's childhood in the 1960s Wangaratta, Australia, the chaotic years with his first bands, The Boys Next Door and The Birthday Party, and about his move to Berlin and later on London.
+Placed in the center was the constantly renewing collaboration in Nick Cave & The Bad Seeds, from the early days of the band during Cave's most intense period in Berlin to their latest release Ghosteen (2019), by many believed to be their best album ever.
+The exhibition revealed how Nick Cave's life, music, personal archives, and fiction are constantly woven together, enlighten and inspire each other.

 In collaboration with Cave